apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 ### In practice

-There are various usages for HLCs in modern databases, apart from maintaining causality accross nodes.
+There are various usages for HLCs in modern databases, apart from maintaining causality across nodes.
 I referred to [ArangoDB](https://www.arangodb.com/) multiple times in this article, but other databases make use of them as well.
 For example, [CockroachDB](https://www.cockroachlabs.com/) relies on them in order to provide their transactional isolation guarantees.
 Another example is [MongoDB](https://www.mongodb.com/), using them in their